Nodal

 The Turing Test is a challenging first-person puzzle game set on Jupiter’s moon, Europa.
 You are Ava Turing, an engineer for the International Space Agency (ISA) sent to discover the cause behind the disappearance of the ground crew stationed there.

-Why You'll Like It: Its contained sci-fi setting, first-person puzzle rooms, and steady introduction of mechanics make it a strong Portal-like experience.
+Why You'll Like It: Its clean sci-fi setting, solitary atmosphere, and portal-adjacent tool-based puzzles make it a strong fit for Aperture Science fans.

 11. #11 Gravitas